GrupoDiana/BRT-Documentation/docs/library/index.md

 2. **Dynamic Virtual Acoustics**:
     - Supports anechoic and reverberant environments.
     - Enables simulation of near-field effects and dynamic HRTF swapping.
+    - Supports 6DoF for both Listeners and sources
 3. **Applications and Portability**:
     - Easily deployable on various systems, including standalone executables, mobile and wearable devices.